 Who has access to your information?

-Information which you submit via our website is sent to a computer located in the United Kingdom.
 This is necessary in order to process the information and to send you the information you have requested.
 Information submitted by you may be transferred by us to our other offices and to other reputable third party organisations as referred to in this Policy, and these may be situated outside the European Economic Area.